 Regarding Fukushima, we understand your concern.
 We educate people every day on the benefits of Matcha and caution them to research their Matcha company before buying, as not all are alike.

 Most of our Matcha is grown in Kagoshima.
 Kagoshima is extremely far southwest of Fukushima and on a different island.
 Our producers test the leaves, as well as have an independent lab test done.
 Once the Matcha arrives into our warehouse in Vancouver, we test again.
 We test the unopened tin, and then test the powder directly.
 Finally, we send DōMatcha® to a lab in Illinois which specializes in radiation testing.
 This four tier testing protocol ensures DōMatcha® is absolutely safe and free of any radiation concerns.
 We will continue to test long into the future.
 We would be happy to send the test results for your review.
 Our Matcha comes backed with a combined 700 years of Matcha expertise from our producing partners and our tea master.
 Please view the map below.
-Kagoshima and Kyoto are very far away from Fukushima; 95% of our Matcha is grown in Kagoshima which is on the island of Kyushu, about 1,000 miles or so from Fukushima.
+Kagoshima and Kyoto are very far away from Fukushima; Organic DōMatcha® is produced in Kagoshima which is on the island of Kyushu, about 1,000 miles or so from Fukushima.

 Discover DōMatcha®...
 Your body and mind will thank you!

 For more information on DōMatcha® product please contact us at email@example.com.